Gianni-G/jlgastaldi/p.publications.md

 - T.-D. Bradley, J. L. Gastaldi and J. Terilla (2023).
 “The structure of meaning in language: parallel narratives in linear algebra and category theory”. *Notices of the AMS*.
 Forthcoming (February 2024).\
 [[PDF]](./assets/pdf/pubs/BradleyGastaldiTerilla2023.pdf){:target="_blank"}

+- J. L. Gastaldi (2023).
+“How to Do Maths with Words.
+Neural Machine Learning Applications to Mathematics and Their Philosophical Significance”.
+In: *Handbook of the History and Philosophy of Mathematical Practice*.
+Ed. by Bharath Sriraman.
+Springer.
+Forthcoming.\
+[[PDF]](./assets/pdf/pubs/Gastaldi2023c_s.pdf){:target="_blank"}

 - V. Zouhar, C. Meister, J. L. Gastaldi, L. Du, M. Sachan, R. Cotterell (2023). “[Tokenization and the Noiseless Channel](https://aclanthology.org/2023.acl-long.284/){:target="_blank"}”.
 In *Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pages 5184–5207, Toronto, Canada.
 Association for Computational Linguistics.\
 [[PDF]](./assets/pdf/pubs/ZouharGastaldietal2023a.pdf){:target="_blank"}